JinkiJung/Tasc/docs/source/index.rst

   * Stretching exercise 3D as a reference implementation based on Tasc-Unity: (https://github.com/VirtualityForSafety/StretchingExercise3D)
   * Crane manipulation 3D as a reference implementation based on Tasc-Unity: (https://github.com/VirtualityForSafety/CraneManipulation3D)

-Current Tasc of developing Tasc is shown below:
+% Current Tasc of developing Tasc is shown be below:
-[image]

 Contents
 ^^^^^^^^